Poisonous Plants for Dogs: Which Houseplants Are Toxic?

 In addition to Easter favorites like lilies and tulips that were mentioned above, certain holiday seasonal plants are best avoided.
 This includes:

-Holly causes drooling and severe stomach upset, and its sharp leaves may cause physical damage to the stomach or intestines.
+Holly causes severe GI upset (e.g., vomiting, diarrhea) and drooling due to potentially toxic substances in the plant (saponins, methylxanthines & cyanogens).
+Plus, its sharp leaves may cause physical damage to the stomach or intestines.

 SEE ALSO: Holiday Safety Tips for Pet Parents